hl7au/au-fhir-childhealth/input/pagecontent/profiles-dphr.md

 <!-- profiles-dphr.md {% comment %}

 {% endcomment %} -->
-The following list of profiles are being ussed in the DPHR (Digital Pregnancy Health Record) implementation.
+The following list of profiles are being used in the DPHR (Digital Pregnancy Health Record) implementation.

 ## DPHR Common Profiles
 * [Expectant Mother Patient](StructureDefinition-ncdhc-patient-expectant-mother.html) - Patient profile to represent the Expectant Mother Patient in context.